maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 5. Much code tidying to comply with updated to Moodle Code Checker.
 6. Add in suppport for `style` in Parsons blocks.
 E.g. you can now use `style="compact"` to get smaller, tighter items.
 7. Facilitate bulk test for questions in a particular quiz.
 (Issue #1521)  Follow the link from the question dashboard to see quizzes in which that question is used.
+8. Change the *Generic feedback* defaults to use the common language strings.
+Users upgrading their site in place will need to change the settings in the plugin setting page to the new default.

 Issues with [github milestone 4.12.0](https://github.com/maths/moodle-qtype_stack/issues?q=is%3Aissue+milestone%3A4.12.0) include